-- 1. The arena must, during the NZ Championships, Premier competitions and special competitions at the Horse of the Year Show and should, during other competitions and events, be enclosed.
+- 1. The arena must be enclosed, during the NZ Championships, Premier competitions and special competitions at the Horse of the Year Show and should, during other competitions/events.
 While a horse is in the arena, all entrances and exits should be physically closed. - 2.
 An indoor competition arena should have a minimum size of 1200 sq. m. with a minimum width on the short side of 20m.
-An outdoor competition arena should have a minimum size of 4000 sq. m. with a minimum width of 50m.

-3. The Exercise and Schooling Areas

-- 3.1 The Organising Committee must provide at least one exercise or schooling area sufficiently large for good training conditions.
+An outdoor competition arena should have a minimum size of 4000 sq. m. with a minimum width of 50m. - 3.
+The Exercise and Schooling Areas - 3.1.
+The Organising Committee must provide at least one exercise or schooling area sufficiently large for good training conditions.
 There must be a minimum of one straight and one spread obstacle.
 The ground has to be in good condition.
 When there are many competitors and sufficient space, additional obstacles should be provided.
 All obstacles must be constructed in the usual manner and provided with red and white flags.
-However the flags maybe replaced by tape or paint in order to provide a white and red flag. - 3.2 Where space permits and the number of competitors is large, a separate schooling area may be designated.
+However, the flags maybe replaced by tape or paint in order to provide a white and red flag. - 3.2.
+Where space permits and the number of competitors is large, a separate schooling area may be designated. - 3.3.
+Only riders in the current class and no more than the first six from the following class to be in the practice/warm up arena. - 4.
+Practice Obstacles

-4. Practice Obstacles.

-The use of fence material not provided by the Organising Committee is forbidden under penalty of disqualification and/or fine (Article 241 and 242).
+The use of fence material not provided by the Organising Committee is forbidden under penalty of disqualification and/or fine (Article 241.1.1.4 and 242.2.2.8).
 Practice obstacles may only be jumped in the direction for which they are flagged.
 No part of the practice obstacles may be held by anyone.

 - 5. Ground lines may be placed directly underneath the first element of an obstacle or up to 1m away on the take-off side.
 If there is a ground line on the take-off side of an obstacle, a ground line may be placed on the landing side of the obstacle at an equal distance up to a maximum of 1m.
-A ground line may never be used on the landing side of a spread obstacle. - 5.1 If crossed poles are used as the top part of an obstacle they must be able to fall individually.
+A ground line may never be used on the landing side of a spread obstacle. - 5.1.
+If crossed poles are used as the top part of an obstacle, they must be able to fall individually.
 The top end of the poles must be in a cup.
-There can be a horizontal top pole behind the crossed poles, which must be at least 20 cm higher than the height of the place where the poles cross each other. - 5.2 The top poles of a fence must always be in cups at both ends.
-If the pole is resting on the edge of a cup it must be on the far edge and never on the near edge.
-Any obstacle 1.30 or higher must have a minimum
+There can be a horizontal top pole behind the crossed poles, which must be at least 20 cm higher than the height of the place where the poles cross each other. - 5.2.
+The top poles of a fence must always be in cups at both ends.
+If the pole is resting on the edge of a cup, it must be on the far edge and never on the near edge.
+Any obstacle 1.30m or higher must have a minimum of two poles on the takeoff side of the obstacle regardless of whether or not a ground line is used.
+The lower pole must always be below 1.30m.
+One end of the lower pole of a practice obstacle must be in a cup.
+The other end may rest on the ground.